 There was some discussion in the local media as to whether anyone in the post office ever really noticed the stamps, or whether postal employees, indulging their own sense of humor at the affair, just looked the other way.

-out of their way to get caught, always including their
+even went out of their way to get caught, always including

-Could Be a Fake!" or "First Strike of Postal
+a Fake!" or "First Strike of Postal Counterfeiters."

 “I tre giorni della merla.”
 If merla meant “eagle” or “falcon”—some swashbuckling raptor—then The Three Days of (name of appropriate winged warrior) might be the name of a good spy thriller.
 However, merla is merely the feminine form of merlo—blackbird—and “The Three Days of the Female Blackbird” refers to the three days just behind us, the last three in January, traditionally regarded as the coldest days of the year.
 I have read that the basis of this expression is found in an old Lombard legend, but I haven’t been able to verify this, myself, since the Lombards haven’t been a power in Italy in 1000 years and are certainly all dead.
 I do know of a person in Naples whose name is about as Lombard as you can get without actually being “Lombard”.
 It’s “Ostrogoth”.
 He might know.